 Lakeland is a larger medium-sized city located in the state of Florida.
 With a population of 108,054 people and 63 constituent neighborhoods, Lakeland is the 23rd largest community in Florida.

-The overall education level of Lakeland is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.84% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Lakeland is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.84% of adults 25 and older in the city have at least a bachelor's degree.